SkumperDump/SkumpsWebsite/app/static/md/index.md

 Your tests may also be a reference for other programmers and will hopefully express the inner workings of your program.

 In a worst-case scenario, this helps keep track of what you have already tried for a given section of code.
-Thus it is easier to narrow down the exact situations that are causing run-time issues.
+Thus, it is easier to narrow down the exact situations that are causing run-time issues.
 I find this to be immensely helpful, as no matter what project I am working on, I am keeping track of my code as I write it, and then can hop back into what I was doing, with a degree of certainty that it works, by studying my unit tests.

 Unit tests can lead you astray if they are not designed well.
 An easy way to design a good unit test is to keep it as simple as possible.
 I find it is much more insightful to write many small tests rather than a few large ones.